khongsomeo/audio-slot-machine/README.md

 # audio-slot-machine

-Audio Slot Machine, made with AutoIt3, <3 and keyboard.

-This repository is being re-built, thanks to @khongsomeo/DT101

 [About](#About) | [Demo](#Demo) | [Install](#Install) | [Contributing](#Contributing) | [Licence](#Licence)

 ## About
 This project started in 2018, inspired by [this](https://www.reddit.com/r/ProgrammerHumor/comments/6fmq09/a_simple_graphical_volume_control/).

 At that time, the author wanted to build a mini-game, for people who want to change their computer's sound volume in a more cooler way.

+This repository is being re-built, thanks to @khongsomeo/DT101

 ## Demo
 https://www.facebook.com/CCCPpPpPpPp/videos/2061609124102959/